yshch2008/Go/src/github.com/derekparker/delve/Documentation/cli/README.md

 Resumes process, injecting a function call (EXPERIMENTAL!!!)

 Current limitations:
-- can only call package-level functions, no function pointers nor methods.
-- only things that have an address can be used as arguments (no literal constants or results of evaluating some expressions).
 - only pointers to stack-allocated objects can be passed as argument.
-- no automatic type conversions are supported, including automatically converting to an interface type.
+- only some automatic type conversions are supported.
 - functions can only be called on running goroutines that are not executing the runtime.
 - the current goroutine needs to have at least 256 bytes of free space on